Coatings and Polymeric Materials

 The Career Center assists students in finding summer jobs or internships in the laboratories of industrial companies.
 Many students find these experiences rewarding.
 The department offers a Summer Undergraduate Research Experience (SURE) for chemistry, materials science, engineering majors and related fields for students from outside of NDSU who have completed their junior year.
 The program has a long history of success since its conception in 1978.
 Students are provided with a stipend of $4,000 for a period of 10 weeks.
 The program provides students with an opportunity to become involved with research in coatings and polymers and become familiar with the department.

 Scholarships of $500 to $2,500 per year are available to undergraduates through the Coatings and Polymeric Materials Scholarship program.
-High school seniors and transfer students who plan to enter NDSU and are interested in this field are encouraged to apply through the department.
-Information on the application process is available on the department website.
-Scholarships are renewable for up to four years depending on continued interest, satisfactory progress in course work and availability of funds.
+High school seniors and transfer students who plan to enter NDSU and are interested in this field are encouraged to apply through the online scholarship application system.

 To earn a minor in coatings and polymeric materials, a student must complete 16 credits from the list of approved courses.